milexm/TechnicalNotes/Git-GitHub/git_commands.md

 ## 4. Essential Git commands

-Here’s a list of essential Git commands grouped by their functionality.
+Here is a list of essential Git commands grouped by their functionality.

 ### 4.1.
 Setup and configuration